quentinmathieu/Py-JSON-Display/readme.md

 CTRL+CLICK      #open all files & correction + copy to clipboard the description

-CTRL+A      #focus on the 1st tab
+CTRL+A      #switch to the 1st tab
-CTRL+Z      #focus on the 2nd tab
+CTRL+Z      #switch to the 2nd tab
-CTRL+E      #focus on the 4th tab
+CTRL+E      #switch to the 4th tab
-CTRL+R      #focus on the 5th tab
+CTRL+R      #switch to the 5th tab
-CTRL+T      #focus on the video tab
+CTRL+T      #switch to the video tab
+CTRL+TAB    #switch to the edit tab
-ESCAPE      # reset window and focys on the 1st tab
+ESCAPE      # reset window and switch to the 1st tab
 ```